Teachers for Rural Futures

 There are persistently low numbers of qualified women teachers in Uganda, currently around 30% in secondary schools, with even lower numbers in rural areas.
 GWI provides scholarships and mentoring support to young women from rural areas of Uganda for them to become qualified teachers and ambassadors for girls’ education.
 Through a competitive process, students with an ambition to become a secondary school teacher in a rural area and improve girls’ education are selected to join the programme.
 GWI student teachers study at Makerere University, and participate in community engagement to build support for girls’ education in rural communities.

-GWI is currently raising funds to support 50 young women to begin their teacher training in 2016.
+GWI is currently raising funds to support other young women to begin their teacher training in 2020.
 Join our campaign here.

 Ambassadors for girls’ education